jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 ### Remove the Server Domain Configuration Manually
 1. If it is running, stop the JBoss EAP server.
-2. Restore the `EAP_HOME/domain/configuration/domain.xml` and `EAP_HOME/domain/configuration/host.xml` files with the back-up copies of the files.
-Be sure to replace EAP_HOME with the path to your server.
+2. Restore the `EAP7_HOME/domain/configuration/domain.xml` and `EAP7_HOME/domain/configuration/host.xml` files with the back-up copies of the files.
+Be sure to replace EAP7_HOME with the path to your server.

 ### Remove the Security Domain Configuration by Running the JBoss CLI Script